ttadano/alamode/docs/source/tutorial_pages/zno_qha_relax.rst

 ZnO : A QHA-based structural optimization example
 ---------------------------------------------------

-This page explains how to calculate crystal structures at finite temperatures based on the quasiharmonic approximation (QHA).
+This page explains how to calculate crystal structures at finite temperatures(:math:`T`) based on the quasiharmonic approximation (QHA).

 Let's move to the example directory